 Over time, the cost to rent rises to barf-inducing levels.
 Meanwhile, the appreciation of a property also sometimes rises to unbelievable levels.
-The only way you can survive as a renter is if rents stay flat or go down, which usually doesn’t happen due to inflation.
-Rising rents and rising property prices will crush your financial progress if you are unwilling to get neutral real estate by owning your primary residence or moving to a lower cost area.
+The only way you can survive as a renter is if rents stay flat or go down.
+Unfortunately, inflation tends to always push rents higher.

 If you take some risk by buying real estate, you might do very well just like if you decided to start your own business or hop to a different employer.
 Alternatively, you might go bankrupt if you buy inappropriately.
 At the end of the day, no risk no reward.

 Living for free is another phrase for rising home equity.
 The more home equity there is, the larger the buffer in case of a recession.
 Given lenders have significantly tightened their lending standards since the 2009 financial crisis, only the most credit worthy borrowers have bought homes.

 When you combine high credit worthiness with record high home equity and low mortgage rates, it's hard to see another crash in home prices again.
 The best we can hope for is a 10% – 15% decline window before another recovery.

 Arbitraging To Live For Free